cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/UML.md

 d) If a team wins a medal all the players in that team also get a medal

 # Sport:
-a) A Sport Relation contains the details of the sports in the form of SportName and its Category (Eg: SportName: Running, Category: 100m Mens)
+a) A Sport Relation contains the details of the sports in the form of SportName and its Category (Eg: SportName: 3x3 Basketball, Category: Basketball)
 b) A Sport must be played by atleast one team

 # Country: